sxyazi/yazi/config/docs/keymap.md

 - rename: Rename a file or directory.
 - shell: Run a shell command.

-  - `--block`: Block the ui until the command finishes.
+  - `--block`: Block the UI until the command finishes.

 - hidden: Set the visibility of hidden files.